 But make sure that this limit applies too when you have multiple such loans and $10,000 is not a threshold for one such individual transaction.

 - Before indulging in any such transaction have an official contract properly documented where you and the other party agree on a loan tenure, fix imputed interest rates and mode of payment.
-This will make sure that both lender and the borrower are aware of the tax implications, repayment terms and a legal proof in case any issue arises with the tax authorities.
-This should avoid any last minute adverse tax consequences.
+This will make sure that both the lender and the borrower are aware of the tax implications, repayment terms and legal proof in case any issue arises with the tax authorities.
+This should avoid any last-minute adverse tax consequences.

 Other important factors to be considered:

-- The loan principle should be reasonable considering the financial situations of the borrower and should not raise any suspicion.
+- The loan principal should be reasonable considering the financial situations of the borrower and should not raise any suspicion.

-- Intent to pay and repayment schedule should be evident in the legal contract.
+- The intent to pay and the repayment schedule should be evident in the legal contract.